Libraries give children access to reading materials that will expand their minds and enrich their education.

 This is why Empower Playgrounds has partnered with the African Library Project to begin adding libraries to each of our schools.
 We feel this is a natural progression of our project with our mission to provide Play.
 Light. and Learning to children.
 Providing access to reading materials will increase their learning and provide them with more materials to use with their lanterns while they study in the evening.

-In 2017, Empower Playgrounds will be installing 5 new libraries expanding current schools resources to include shelves, tables, and 1000 new books.
+As of Dec.
+2018, Empower Playgrounds has installed 10 school libraries expanding current schools resources to include shelves, tables, and 1000 new books.

 Ghana's national curriculum includes a library period each week.
 But in the rural areas without the resources for a library, teachers cannot take full advantage of this period.
 Books are simply not available in Ghana and the books that are available are expensive because other companies and organizations have paid to print and/or ship them into the country.
 This is why Empower Playgrounds has partnered with the organization the African Library Project.
 They are experts in libraries with over 1900 libraries across the continent of Africa.
 The African Library Project will help oversee the book drives to get books donated, help cover the expensive cost of shipping, handle shipping logistics, and train our teachers on how to maintain the libraries.